OpenLiberty/sample-acmegifts/README.md

 The notification microservice is a basic admin notification service that logs to a file when scheduled occasions take place.

-#### Configuration:
+#### Configuration (optional):
+Update the location/name of the administrative log and fallback log.
+##### Maven

-* Optionally, update the location/name of the administrative log.
-For Maven, update the entry located under the "Optional Microservice Configuration" label in the "properties" section of the sample-acmegifts/microservice-notification pom.xml.
+Update the entry located under the "Optional Microservice Configuration" label in the "properties" section of the sample-acmegifts/microservice-notification pom.xml.
 The default value is:

    `notification.log.file = ${project.build.directory}/logs/notifications.log`

+##### Gradle
 For Gradle, update the entry defined in the ExtraPropertiesExtension (`ext`).
 The default value is:

    `notificationLogFile = new File("$buildDir/logs/notifications.log")`